 - There should be at least 3 resource tokens on stage 2D (Which practically mean that the players must explore at least 3 active locations before they can advance to the next stage).

-If you manage to fulfil the above requirements you can advance to the stage 3C or to the stage 3E if you control the Book of Aulë’s Children.
+If you manage to fulfil the above requirements, you can advance to stage 3C or stage 3E if you control the Book of Aulë’s Children.

 Quest card 3A: The Servants of Morgoth – 6 quest points.

-When this stage is revealed the players must shuffle the encounter discard pile, back into the encounter deck and reveal 1 encounter card per player.
-When you flip to 3B you get the following permanent effect: “The first Hazard card revealed each round gains Surge“.
+When this stage is revealed, the players must shuffle the encounter discard pile back into the encounter deck and reveal 1 encounter card per player.
+When you flip to 3B, you get the following permanent effect: “The first Hazard card revealed each round gains Surge.”
 That effect can be really nasty, especially if half the encounter deck consists of Hazard cards.
-In addition to that effect, if it’s Travel phase, the players must travel to a location, if able.
-That’s slightly negative effect as it restricts your options of traveling or not, moreover if there is always an active location Nameless Cave Dweller enemies are possible to pile up on the staging area and might be impossible to clear them all.
+In addition to that effect, if it’s the Travel phase, the players must travel to a location, if able.
+That’s a slightly negative effect as it restricts your options of traveling or not; moreover, if there is always an active location, Nameless Cave Dweller enemies are possible to pile up on the staging area, and it might be impossible to clear them all.
 Thankfully the 6 progress required by this quest card isn’t much trouble.

 Quest card 3C: The Roots of Ered Luin – 6 quest points.